-31. Amend Section 15.4.4, "Pedestrian Facilities and Planting Strip/Amenity Zone Standards", Table, "Sidewalk and Amenity Zone Dimensions" by deleting the term,

-"perimeter" from the double asterisk (\\) footnote.
+- 35. Amend Section 15.4.4, "Pedestrian Facilities and Planting Strip/Amenity Zone Standards", Table, "Sidewalk and Amenity Zone Dimensions" by deleting the term, "perimeter" from the double asterisk (\\) footnote.
 The other footnote remains unchanged.
-The revised double asterisk shall read as follows:

-- \\ In TOD-TR, a perimeter planting strip is permitted in lieu of an amenity zone. - 32.
-Amend Section 15.4.4, "Pedestrian Facilities and Planting Strip/Amenity Zone Standards", subsection H as follows: - Delete the "4+ Lane" in the title of subsection H. - Modify the caption under the graphic. - Add a new asterisk (\\) under the first asterisk (\) to clarify the table, with new text. - Clarify the table, section B, second column by modifying the text, and adding a double asterisk (\\).
+The revised double asterisk shall read as follows: - \\ In TOD-TR, a perimeter planting strip is permitted in lieu of an amenity zone. - 36.
+Amend Section 15.4.4, "Pedestrian Facilities and Planting Strip/Amenity Zone Standards", subsection H as follows: - Delete the "4+ Lane" in the title of subsection H.

+- Modify the caption under the graphic. - Add a new asterisk (\\) to clarify the table, with new text. - Clarify the table, row B, second column by modifying the text, and adding a double asterisk (\\).